elunna/hackem/hackem_changelog.md

 - It also promotes the growth of herbs left on the ground or water.
 - Herbs that are left unattended will occasionally sprout more of the same kind around surrounding tiles: these include garlic, wolfsbane, catnip, carrots, kelp fronds, and mushrooms (technically not herbs but they do spread prolifically).
 Herbs in the water will move with water currents.
 - One strategy to try is leaving these items on the ground early in the game and then coming back after a few thousand turns to see what you have "farmed."
+- Level with trees have a chance of an additional axe (to aid with potential overgrowth)

 #### alchemy